Avoid The Burden Of Living The American Dream

 It should be the natural thing to do.

 How much stuff have you sold or thrown out every time you have moved homes?
-Just Imagine if the next place you move to will only allow you two s small boxes of stuff.
+Imagine if the next place you move will only allow you two small boxes of stuff.

-The world would not come to an end.
-You would survive and even thrive because these would be the only items you actually use on a daily basis anyway.
+The world would not end.
+You would survive and even thrive because these would be the only items you use daily.

 You would not be burdened with the stress of moving, storing, managing, and maintaining all of that other junk.

-That is how I compare living a Minimalist lifestyle and living this new American Dream.
+That is how I compare a Minimalist lifestyle to this new American Dream.

 What do you think?